Sport Participation in Scotland: Trends and Future Prospects

 “The current picture of a nation that is too inactive for its own good is stark, as are the consequences.
 Scotland is currently near the top of the world’s league table of countries that are overweight and obese.”

-The OSS was launched in 2016 by Charlie Raeburn, with support from former athlete and MP Sir Menzies Campbell and Martin Gilbert, chairman of Aberdeen Standard Investments, and the ‘Sport Participation in Scotland: Trends and Future Prospects’ is its first major piece of research.
+The OSS was launched in 2016 by Charlie Raeburn, with support from former athlete and MP Lord Campbell of Pittenweem and Martin Gilbert, chairman of Aberdeen Standard Investments.
+The ‘Sport Participation in Scotland: Trends and Future Prospects’ is its first major piece of research and analysis.

-The independent think-tank is supporting national and local government, sportscotland, sport bodies and communities to commission and analyse research with the aim of shaping policy to improve access to and participation levels in sport, recreation and physical activity for all ages in all life stages, and, ultimately, help to turn around declining levels of health and wellbeing.
+The independent think-tank is supporting national and local government, sportscotland, sport bodies and communities to commission and analyse research with the aim of shaping policy to improve access to and participation levels in sport, recreation and physical activity for all ages, and, ultimately, help to turn around declining levels of health and wellbeing.

 Physical Activity –

-- Despite a series of interventions by government and health agencies aimed at improving physical activity, the overall levels have remained largely unchanged in Scotland since 2007 (a rise from 62% to 65% is noted with the inclusion of walking).
+- Despite a series of interventions over the past decade aimed at improving physical activity, overall levels have remained largely unchanged in Scotland since 2007 (a rise from 62% to 65% is noted with the inclusion of walking).

-- The decline in teenagers meeting physical activity guidelines is continuing (only 11% of 13-15-year-old girls and 24% of boys are now achieving the health guidelines).
+- The decline in teenagers meeting physical activity guidelines is continuing (as little as 11% of 13-15-year-old girls and 24% of boys are now achieving the health guidelines).

 Sport Participation –